25 – 27 September 2026

 Please be reassured that no one will be asked to disclose their own ‘label’ unless they want to.

-Having programmed and held this event three four times now, we have received lots of positive feedback about the inclusion of the childless by choice community, including this quote from one attendee:
+Having programmed and held this event three four five times now, we have received lots of positive feedback about the inclusion of the childless by choice community, including this quote from one attendee:

 I found the inclusion of the childless by choice community incredibly powerful too, as, in truth, I honestly hadn’t considered in any depth, the huge decisions and questions you face too in choosing a life without children, and I really think it helped to give more richness and depth to the conversations and topics – I really valued the inclusion of it, and the broadening of the conversations.

 We are hosting a meet up on the Friday night where there will be optional speed-friending.
 If you don’t like organised fun, please come along anyway to meet others who are attending the weekend.
-Book a place here using your pass.

 The Garret Theatre and Garret Bar can be accessed by a lift which is right by the entrance to the Main Theatre on the ground floor.
 There will be Storyhouse volunteers who can help you find your way around the building.